appacitive/builder-docs/server/ios/samples/notekeeper/index.md

 Developing an iOS Notes app using the Appacitive-iOS-SDK and Swift programming language
 ----

-With the preview iOS 8, Apple unveiled a new programming language called __Swift__ for developing iOS apps.
+With the preview of iOS 8, Apple unveiled a new programming language called __Swift__ for developing iOS apps.
 The Appacitive iOS SDK has been written using the Objective-C language.
 To maintain a backward compatibility for libraries written in Objective-C, Apple has provided a way to use the existing Objective-C code in an app written with the Swift language.

 To use our existing Objective-C SDK in you swift app, you just need to do one extra thing.
 Let me explain it to you step-by-step.